 Before joining Nova Scotia Power, Bob served as Executive Chairman of Light & Power Holdings in Barbados.
 Prior to his position in the Caribbean, he was Chief Legal Officer for Emera, and President and COO at Bangor Hydro Electric Company in Maine.
 He also spent time working in Western Canada’s energy sector before returning to Nova Scotia in 2002.

-In addition to his role as Chair of the IWK Health Centre Board of Directors, Bob also serves on the Dalhousie University Board of Governors.
+Bob also serves on the Dalhousie University Board of Governors.
 He is also a board member for the Canadian Electricity Association, the Energy Council of Canada, the Institute of Corporate Directors (Atlantic Chapter) and recently completed his Masters of Divinity at the Atlantic School of Theology.

 Bob grew up in Yarmouth and earned his law degree at Dalhousie University.